diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 With intrinsic locks, acquire-release pairs are block-structured a lock is always released in the same basic block in which it was acquired, regardless of how control exits the block.
 Automatic lock release simplifies analysis and prevents potential coding errors, but sometimes a more flexible locking discipline is needed.

 In Chapter 11, we saw how reducing lock granularity can enhance scalability.
 Lock striping allows different hash chains in a hash-based collection to use different locks.
-We can apply a similar principle to reduce locking granularity in a linked list by using a separate lock for each link node, allowing different threads to operate independently on different portions of the list.
-The lock for a given node guards the link pointers and the data stored in that node, so when traversing or modifying the list we must hold the lock on one node until we acquire the lock on the next node; only then can we release the lock on the first node.
-An example of this technique, called
-`hand-over-hand locking or lock coupling`, appears in [CPJ 2.5.1.4].
+We can apply a similar principle to `reduce locking granularity in a linked list by using a separate lock for each link node`, allowing different threads to operate independently on different portions of the list.
+The lock for a given node guards the link pointers and the data stored in that node, so `when traversing or modifying the list we must hold the lock on one node until we acquire the lock on the next node`; only then can we release the lock on the first node.
+An example of this technique, called `hand-over-hand locking or lock coupling`, appears in [CPJ 2.5.1.4].

 `When ReentrantLock was added in Java 5.0, it offered far better contended performance than intrinsic locking.` For synchronization primitives, contended performance is the key to scalability: if more resources are expended on lock management and scheduling, fewer are available for the application.
 A better lock implementation makes fewer system calls, forces fewer context switches, and initiates less memory-synchronization traffic on the shared memory bus, operations that are time-consuming and divert computing resources from the program.